 Feeling Crushed by the Weight of Medical Bills?

 Although health insurance should pay the bulk of your medical bills, even with the best coverage, co-pays are usually hefty.
-This is Part One in a series of articles that will advise you how to reduce or eliminate co-pays when financial circumstances leave you unable to pay.
-This article gives an overview of your options.
-Subsequent articles will delve into further details.
+This article will advise you how to reduce or eliminate co-pays when financial circumstances leave you unable to pay.

 Medical providers will bill your insurance company first, and after contractual deductions for reasonable and customary charges and the amount paid by your insurer, you will receive an invoice for the remainder.
 Most healthcare providers expect payment within 30 days.
 While there are several ways to get financial assistance, the process can be difficult and time-consuming.
 Here is a guide to help make things less stressful.
 I suggest checking into all possibilities.